alvaroandresgarayromero/patient-visit-model/app/backend/README.md

       $ psql -h localhost -p 5432 -d patientnursedb -U postgres --password
         Password:

+      # NOTE: where the password is defined in the flaskr/db/db.evn file
+      ```

+      ```bash
+      # Copy Docker Database Container data into a filename "nurse-patient.psql'
+      $ pg_dump patientnursedb --host localhost --port 5432 --username postgres > nurse-patient.sql
+        Password:

-      # Where the password is defined in the flaskr/db/db.evn file
+      # NOTE: where the password is defined in the flaskr/db/db.evn file
+      # NOTE: postgres versions from container and the local computer must be the same
+      #       or else a miss-match error will occur.
       ```

   - Verify Server Is Running (Quick Test)